Azure/application-gateway-kubernetes-ingress/docs/ingress-v1.md

       paths:
       - path: /foo             # this would stay /foo since pathType is Exact
         pathType: Exact
-      - path: /bar*            # this would stay /bar* since pathType is Prefix
+      - path: /bar             # this would be converted to /bar* since pathType is Prefix
         pathType: Prefix
       - path: /baz             # this would stay /baz since pathType is ImplementationSpecific
         pathType: ImplementationSpecific